Official Buying Co-Op Site

 What's So Great About Our Coffee?

 We also bring in interesting coffees from all over, on a weekly basis.
-So taste the best coffees from around the world in one of our shops, or order some online.
+So taste the best coffees and beans from around the world in one of our shops, one of the many cafes associated with Hard Bean, or order some online.

 And watch for "Master Bean" who will guide you to some interesting and wonderful coffees.